 - John Semcken, III, Majestic Reality Company;

 - Political Science Professor Gregory Andranovich, California State University, Los Angeles;

 WHEN/WHERE: The panel takes place Thursday, March 31, from 8:30 to 10:30 a.m., at the Millennium Biltmore Hotel: The Gold Room, located at 506 South Grand Ave. in downtown Los Angeles.

 Parking is available at Pershing Square and at the hotel.

 MEDIA CONTACTS: Paul Browning: Office (323) 343-3044, Mobile (323) 203-6128 or email@example.com.
 Jackie Ruiz: Mobile (626)320-5125 or firstname.lastname@example.org.

 # # #

-Working for California since 1947: The 175-acre hilltop campus of California State University, Los Angeles is at the heart of a major metropolitan city, just five miles from Los Angeles’ civic and cultural center.
-More than 20,000 students and 225,000 alumni—with a wide variety of interests, ages and backgrounds—reflect the city’s dynamic mix of populations.
+Working for Californiaia since 1947: The 175-acre hilltop campus of California State University, Los Angeles is at the heart of a major metropolitan city, just five miles from Los Angeles’ civic and cultural center.
+More than 20,000 students and 215,000 alumni—with a wide variety of interests, ages and backgrounds—reflect the city’s dynamic mix of populations.
 Six Colleges offer nationally recognized science, arts, business, criminal justice, engineering, nursing, education and humanities programs, among others, led by an award-winning faculty.
-Cal State L.A. is home to the critically-acclaimed Luckman Jazz Orchestra and to the Honors College for high-achieving students.
-Programs that provide exciting enrichment opportunities to students and community include an NEH-supported humanities center; a NASA-funded center for space research; and a forensic science program, housed in the Hertzberg-Davis Forensic Science Center. www.calstatela.edu
+Cal State L.A. is home to the critically-acclaimed Luckman Jazz Orchestra and to a unique university center for gifted students as young as 12.
+Programs that provide exciting enrichment opportunities to students and community include an NEH- and Rockefeller-supported humanities center; a NASA-funded center for space research; and a growing forensic science program, housed in the Hertzberg-Davis Forensic Science Center. www.calstatela.edu